 An interesting feature built for this site is a media library.
 Whenever a user needs to upload a file, he is presented with this nice sliding panel containing his entire media library.
 The user can either upload new files or reuse existing ones.
 All media is directly uploaded to s3, so there are no traffic hits on the application server.
 Video files are converted to multiple formats using an Amazon video transcoder.

 We also built this cool scheduling section, where coaches can manage both group and individual classes.

 Using the calendar on the coach page, clients can book training time and pay for it using our custom UI, built on top of Stripe.

 The mobile application was built by the client's developers using our API.
 Since the entire application is built with Angular, we already had the REST API, and we only needed to adjust it a little to work more effectively with the mobile application structure.

 One of the features built purely for the mobile app is streaks, or habits.
 A habit is a simple task you repeat every day.
 For example, a user can start a habit of running.
 Every day, he or she goes for a run and then marks the task complete.
 We track progress, build charts, and let users compete with each other.

 Public pages are served as simple HTML, without Angular, so that they are correctly indexed by search engines.

-We successfully built and launched the MVP, which was subsequently finalized and improved by another group of developers.
+We successfully built and launched the MVP of fitness management software, which was subsequently finalized and improved by another group of developers.